 The specified frequency can be from 1 Hz to 20 KHz and is very accurate (it is based on a crystal oscillator).
 The frequency can be changed at any time by issuing a new PLAY TONE command.
-Note that the sine wave is generated by stepping through a lookup table so to reduce the distortion the audio output should be passed through a low pass filter.

 Using PLAY

 It is important to realise that the PLAY command will generate the audio in the background.
 This allows a program (for example) to play the sound of a bell while continuing with its control function.
 Without the background facility the whole BASIC program would freeze while the sound was played.